 HISTORY OF ST JAMES DAY: AND THE CAMINO DE SANTIAGO

-Each summer, pilgrims walk the Camino de Santiago or the Way of St James that finds its way to the grave of Saint James in Spain.
+Each summer, pilgrims walk the Camino de Santiago or the Way of St James that finds its way to the traditional grave of Saint James in Spain.

 Who was St James, and what is his relation to this pilgrimage?